fredrikbaberg/hassio-addons/octoprint-next/README.md

-# Next version of OctoPrint add-on for Home Assistant
+# Newest version of OctoPrint add-on for Home Assistant

-**This version is still in development, please use the one simply called "OctoPrint" for now.**

 **Always ensure you have a backup of your configuration.**